bifravst/bifravst/docs/aws/GettingStarted.rst

    Not all AWS features are available in all AWS regions.
    You will see a warning if you are deploying to a region that has not been tested and the AWS CDK might fail.

-The supported regions are listed below:
+Following are the supported regions:

 *   ``us-east-1``
 *   ``us-east-2``